WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/utils/README.md

 # Error Handling

-* Try to group dir specific exceptions together (could be in private class)
+* Try to group dir specific exceptions together (could be in class)
 * Use Pos whenever possible

 ## Implementation Errors